Zhou involved in frightening 1st-lap crash at British GP

 Russell appeared to be hit from behind at the start and was knocked into Zhou, whose car went flying across a gravel trap and over a tire wall into the retaining fence.
-The car was skidding on the halo, then went airborne.
+The car was skidding on the ”halo” which protects the driver’s head, then went airborne.
 It was stuck between the tire wall and the fence, delaying efforts to extricate Zhou.

 Russell, who ran from his car to help Zhou, called it ”one of the scariest crashes I’ve ever seen.”